December 7, 2019

 Despite the challenges presented by Black Friday, it’s really fun to see all the orders roll in, and it always generates a lot of excitement both inside and outside Mosko.
 On Friday we had visitors from 92 different countries, which is almost half the countries in the world.
 Amazing!

 A huge THANK YOU to everyone who ordered!

 We got color swatches for the new Woodsman Pant.
 One colorway is the tan/black on the left (a sportier look), the other is the solid greenish grey on the right (more of a ‘travel’ look).

 We also brainstormed ideas for 2021 including a possible update to the Basilisk and Deluge, heated gear, more insulating layers, and an update to the Signal Jersey and base layer.
 We’re also looking at the possibility of custom private label armor, ideally in partnership with Forcefield or Leatt.

 The showroom is coming along well.
 We don’t get many visitors this time of year, but I’m really looking forward to this project being done.

-Jenn broke her ankle!!
-She was in an offroad training class with Rory on her Enfield Himalayan, and she slipped in mud.
+Jenn had surgery on her broken ankle.
 She expects to have her leg back by the holidays, just in time for ski season.